Information We Collect

 Donations in Honor or Memory of Another

-You may also choose to make a donation in honor/memory of someone.
+You may also choose to donate in honor/memory of someone.
 The person or family you designate will receive a notification with your name if you choose to send one.
 Any contact information that you provide about the person or family you designate will be used to honor your request to send a notification.

 The Site may offer users the opportunity to take self-assessment tests.
 All responses provided to self-assessment tests are anonymous.
 For the purposes of scientific research and usage analysis, responses will be associated with an anonymous numerical identifier that will not be linked to browser cookies or your IP address (see below for information on cookies and IP addresses).
 If we publicly release user response data, it will only be in aggregate (group) form.